seen-network/seen-network.github.io/_posts/2023-01-10-why-is-seen-important-to-me-ii.md

 When you have heard from them we’d like to lead a more participative session about the network and its plans.
 We’ll try to answer questions but please don’t ask for more personal information from our speakers.

 Finally, a note about context.
 We want our network to recognise freedom of speech and hope you will feel comfortable to share your views.
 I am sure you will all express yourselves sensitively though and bear in mind that this is a meeting of an official civil service network and so we need to abide by the Civil Service Code and conduct ourselves accordingly as I am sure you will.

+**Cover image:**  "Thinking woman" by pacogaitero is licensed under CC BY-NC-SA 2.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/2.0/?ref=openverse.